 It is vital that your project be insured to the finished building value.
 If it is not and there is a claim, you will be subject to a co-insurance penalty.
 This can be a devastating financial loss and should be considered when determining how much insurance you are going to purchase.

 You have to buy an endorsement to cover soft costs which might include but are not limited to: attorney fees, real estate marketing, architecture plans, etc.

 This covers additional costs to rebuild your project a different way than originally planned due to unforeseen circumstances like design changes or drawing errors, which could result in disputes and legal battles.

-If your project is a rehab, many policies will cover the existing shell to ACV which accounts for depreciation, and the renovations at replacement cost.
+If your project is a rehab, many policies will cover the existing shell to Actual Cash Value which accounts for depreciation and the renovations at replacement cost.
 It is always best to purchase a replacement cost policy that does not deduct depreciation but pays to replace new.

-You can obtain a Builder’s Risk Insurance quote by filling out the form or by calling (877) 960-0221.
-Let us make obtaining insurance coverage trouble-free.
-Get the coverage you need at the rates you deserve
+You can obtain a Builder’s Risk Insurance quote by calling (855) 596-1855.
+Let us make getting insurance coverage trouble-free.
+Get the coverage you need at the rates you deserve.